-The Azure Monitor a solution primarily focused on monitoring the services located in the Microsoft Azure cloud services, but support custom metrics for resources outside of the cloud.
+The Azure Monitor is a solution designed to monitor the services located in the Microsoft Azure cloud services, but it also supports custom metrics for resources outside of the cloud.
 It provides a full-featured observability solution giving you deep insights into your infrastructure, services, applications, and Azure resources with powerful dashboards, BI support, and alerting that will automatically notify you when needed.

 - Monitoring for your Microsoft Azure resources, services, first-party solutions, and custom metrics sent by your applications.

-- Detailed infrastructure monitoring for deep insight into the metrics.
+- Detailed cloud infrastructure monitoring for deep insight into the metrics.

 - Network activity, layout, and services layout visualization and monitoring.

 - Support for alerts and autoscaling based on the metrics and logs.